cssconf/blog-content/2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017.md

 # Tim Holman
 ## CSSconf EU MC

 Those who attended CSSconf EU in 2015 will surely remember Tim for his fantastic talk, [Fun.css](https://youtu.be/5HP6k43T0yM), which – well – was fun!
-Others may know him from his steadily growing list of hilarious projects: [Elevator.js](http://tholman.com/elevator.js/), [Ascii Morph](http://codepen.io/tholman/full/BQLQyo) and [console.frog](http://tholman.com/console-dot-frog/) (just to name a few).
+Others may know him from his steadily growing list of hilarious projects: [Elevator.js](http://tholman.com/elevator.js/), [Ascii Morph](http://codepen.io/tholman/full/BQLQyo) and [console.frog](http://tholman.com/console-dot-frog/) (to name a few) and many more which can be found on Tim’s [website](http://tholman.com/) and [CodePen](http://codepen.io/tholman/).
 In order to multiply the good times, we decided to invite Tim onto the stage again in 2017… and off the stage… and on again…  and off… as a moderator!
 We are super excited to have him.

 <div class="blog-img">
   ![Tim Holman](tims.gif)